shamsadr/shamsadr.github.io/README.md

 Welcome to my personal portfolio, a space where I showcase my journey, skills, and projects in **Industrial Engineering**, **Machine Learning**, and **Data Science**.
 I’m passionate about solving real-world problems through data-driven insights and optimization techniques.

-## 🌐 Live Website
-Explore the live version of my portfolio here: [Shamsad's Portfolio](https://shamsadr.github.io)

----

 ## 🔍 About This Website
 This portfolio is designed using **GitHub Pages** and powered by **Jekyll**.
 It provides a comprehensive overview of my academic journey, professional experience, and personal projects.

 ### Key Features:
 - **Home**: A snapshot of who I am, my professional summary, and what drives me.
-- **About**: My background is in Industrial Engineering, economics, and growing expertise in ML/AI and data analytics.
+- **About**: My background is in Industrial Engineering, Statistical Learning, and growing expertise in ML/AI and data analytics.
-- **Portfolio**: A collection of the projects I’ve worked on, including operations research analysis, machine learning models, and case studies in financial analysis and risk management.
+- **Portfolio**: A collection of the projects I’ve worked on, including operations research analysis, machine learning models, and case studies in financial analysis and improving operational efficiency.

 ---